pedhmendes/ising-dimension-reduction/README.md

 ## Results
 ### PCA
 As explained in the paper we need to make a matrix where each row is one system and the columns are the spins sites.
-I did more temperatures than the paper, but the results are similar, the matrix of each *Lsize* can be found in the data folder.
+We did more temperatures than Wang's paper, but the results are similar, the matrix of each *Lsize* can be found in the data folder.
-When you make the PCA the first thing is to look at the number of more important principal components.
+After using PCA, the next thing is to check for the number of more important principal components.
-The plot below shows the first ten principal components for *Lsizes* equals to 20, 40 and 80.
+The plot below shows the first ten principal components for *Lsizes* equal to 20, 40 and 80.

 <figure>
   <img src=https://github.com/pedhmendes/ising-dimension-reduction/blob/main/plots/ising_pca_multi_evals.png>
 </figure>

 There is only one principal component, so we plot the projections where the first principal component is the X-axis and the second is the Y-axis.
-We can see the plot below where the first is for *Lsize* 20, following *Lsize* 40 in the middle and *Lsize* 80 in the end.
+We can see the plot below where the first one is *Lsize* 20, following *Lsize* 40 in the middle and *Lsize* 80 in the end.

 <figure>
   <img src=https://github.com/pedhmendes/ising-dimension-reduction/blob/main/plots/ising_pca_components.png>